ankitmalikg2/ethical-dev-tools/README.md

 4. For creation, enter your payload (JSON), secret, and select the desired algorithm (HS256, RS256, etc.).
 5. Instantly copy, inspect, and validate JWTs for your authentication and API workflows.

+### Epoch Tool
+1. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac).
+2. Run the `Ethical Dev Tools: Epoch Tool` command.
+3. Convert epoch timestamps to human-readable dates or vice versa.
+4. View current Unix timestamp in real-time.

 ## Why Use Ethical Dev Tools?
-- All-in-one developer toolkit for file comparison, encoding, YAML, and JWT workflows
+- All-in-one developer toolkit for file comparison, encoding, YAML, JWT, and timestamp workflows
-- No need for external JWT websites or tools—everything runs locally in VS Code
+- No need for external websites or tools—everything runs locally in VS Code
 - Secure, privacy-friendly, and open source
 - Designed for productivity and modern developer needs